How Did The Moon Buggy Get On The Moon

 Document Everything

 Use standardized forms and procedures for recording data.
 Label all samples clearly and accurately.
 Take multiple photographs of each feature from different angles and distances.
-By documenting everything thoroughly, you can ensure that your findings are preserved for posterity and that future generations can learn from your experiences.
+By documenting everything thoroughly, you can confirm that your findings are preserved for posterity and that future generations can learn from your experiences.

 FAQ